eth-p/bat-extras/README.md

 Depending on the distribution, bat may have been renamed to avoid package conflicts.
 If you wish to use these scripts on a distribution where this is the case, there is an `--alternate-executable=NAME` option which will build the scripts to use an alternate executable name.

+**Verification:**

+The build script will attempt to verify the correctness of the "bin" scripts by comparing their output with their source counterparts.
+It is recommended to let it do this, but you can disable verification with the `--no-verify` option.